pweisenburger/dslparadise/README.md

 All of these solve the problen of `await` being too broadly scoped, but at a cost of boilerplate and inconvenience.
 Given that the inconvenience is felt at every callsite, the Scala-Async developers have chosen to simply import `await` globally, providing convenience at a cost of safety.

-With an Import param, you could define `async` as:
+With Scope Injection, you could define `async` as:

 ```scala
 object Holder{